Binghagoon/Binghagoon/README.md

 ### Status
-   * Work at International TOSEL Comitee
-   * as a resercher of administration & management
+   * Looking for a job

 ### Also known as (Nickname)
  * Bingha